xchwarze/frieren/README.md

 ## Contributing

-Contributions to the Frieren API are welcome.
+Contributions to the Frieren are welcome.
 Please read the contributing guidelines before submitting your pull request.
 License

 This project is licensed under the LGPL-3.0-only License - see the LICENSE file for details.